There is no job tougher then being a mother. Understandably, it’s much tougher and more stressful being a single mother.

-Temporary Cash Assistance (TCA) is a time-limited program that assists families with dependent children who could not afford even basic necessities.
+Temporary Cash Assistance (TCA) is a time-limited cash assistance program that assists families with dependent children who could not afford even basic necessities.
 The goal is to prepare them for independence through work.

 Families who need only short-term assistance may apply for a Welfare Avoidance Grant (WAG) where eligible families receive a one-time lump sum payment instead of monthly TCA benefits.